 - The risk of contracting HIV is less with receiving oral sex than many other sexual activities, but it is still present.

 - You reduce the risk of contracting HIV from receiving oral sex if you do not have open sores or cuts on your penis.

 - Oral sex also presents a risk of contracting other STIs, most notably herpes.

 Performing Oral Sex On A Woman

-- Significant levels of HIV have been found in vaginal secretions, so there is a risk of contracting HIV from this activity, although the risk is not a great with other sexual activities.
+- Significant levels of HIV have been found in vaginal secretions.
+There is a risk of contracting HIV from this activity.
+Fortunately, the risk is not as great with other sexual activities.

-- It is also possible to contract other STIs from performing oral sex on a woman.
+- You can contract other STIs from performing oral sex on a woman.

 Receiving Oral Sex If You Are A Woman